davidrpugh/machine-learning-for-tabular-data/README.md

 #### [Lecture 5: Training Models, part II](https://kaust-my.sharepoint.com/:p:/g/personal/pughdr_kaust_edu_sa/EXfCRou1k69NkzeMvZsVryYBRFb-gKsNzDqpzUfa-JVPpA?e=zRxc0k)

-Review the key ideas presented in the previous lecture but this time using logistic regression (with and without regularization) to illustrate the training process.
+Review the key ideas presented in the previous lecture but this time using logistic and softmax regression (with and without regularization) to illustrate the training process.

 The material covered in this lecture is drawn from the following chapters of the reference texts.

 * Chapter 4 of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)